Nette Documentation Preview

 $obj->unknownMethod(); // Fatal error (not catchable by try/catch)

-Fatal error terminated the application without any possibility to react.
-Silently writing to non-existent members without warning could lead to serious errors that were difficult to detect.
-Nette\Object All of these cases were caught and an exception MemberAccessException was thrown.
+A fatal error would terminate the application without any chance of response.
+Silently writing to non-existent members without warning could lead to serious errors that were hard to detect.
+Nette\Object caught all these cases and threw a MemberAccessException exception.

 Did you mean?